 As our global climate faces future uncertainty, the world’s coffee producers (and lovers!) could face even greater challenges – and in Brazil, coffee production is just one of its drought-influenced issues.
 São Paulo, one of Brazil’s largest cities, almost completely ran out of water during the 2014/15 drought.

-But what if we showed you how Jacobs-designed software and conceptual tools converged to help São Paulo explore options – in 3D – for a more resilient, drought-proof and secure future supply of another world-beloved beverage, water?
+But what if we showed you how Jacobs-designed digital twins solutions and software converged to help São Paulo explore options – in 3D – for a more resilient, drought-proof and secure future supply of another world-beloved beverage, water?

-process models within the CPES tool, enabling its use on water and wastewater projects worldwide for conceptual design, cost estimating and technology comparison
+process models within the Replica Parametric Design tool, enabling its use on water and wastewater projects worldwide

-We continue to see benefits of our CPES platform, which allows our clients to get an early and accurate view of their projects.
+We continue to see benefits of our Replica Parametric Design platform, which allows our clients to get an early and accurate view of their projects.
 Because it is such a powerful tool, we can show them many options, very quickly, which allows them to understand tradeoffs and ultimately make very informed decisions.
-This increases their confidence in the project and aids in their ability to communicate to more stakeholders.
+This increases their confidence in the project and aids in their ability to communicate to more stakeholders.”

 Around the world, communities like São Paulo are working to sustainably manage water resources for a variety of needs.
 With population growth, aging infrastructure and climate risk, the management of water resources is becoming more complex.
 These complexities present challenges for municipalities and industries to manage water in a sustainable and economical way.

-These challenges are exactly why Jacobs developed a unique software called Conceptual and Parametric Engineering System, or CPES™.
-This software generates conceptual-level designs and cost estimates for municipal and industrial water and wastewater projects that facilitate sustainable and economical decision-making early in the project.
+These challenges are exactly why Jacobs developed Replica, our suite of digital twins solutions software, which is comprised of several tools.
+One of these unique tools is Replica Parametric Design software, which generates conceptual-level designs and cost estimates for municipal and industrial water and wastewater projects that facilitate sustainable and economical decision-making early in the project.
 By integrating the three main conceptual components of early project planning (facility design criteria and footprints, construction cost estimates and life cycle cost estimates) the tool provides a quicker and clearer picture of project scope and cost than traditional conceptual estimating techniques.
-From proposals to preliminary design, CPES streamlines the design development of concepts and facilitates making informed, defensible decisions that enable project advancement.
+From proposals to preliminary design, the tool streamlines the design development of concepts and facilitates making informed, defensible decisions that enable project advancement.

 Exploring water reuse in São Paulo